Netta Syrett: Career

 Syrett taught for two years at a school in Swansea before accepting a post at the London Polytechnic School for Girls.
 Through her friend and coworker Mabel Beardsley, Netta met Aubrey Beardsley, Mabel's brother, and through him she was introduced to Henry Harland and included in his circle of friends.
 Harland published three of her short stories in The Yellow Book.
 Her sisters Nellie Syrett and Mabel Syrett also contributed to The Yellow Book.

 Syrett's first novel, Nobody's Fault (1896), was published by The Bodley Head in their Keynotes series.
 Her writing and teaching careers coincided until 1902, when her play The Finding of Nancy received negative attention after Clement Scott, writing for The Daily Telegraph (9 May 1902), insinuated that the play was thinly disguised autobiography.
 Syrett was asked to resign her teaching position after a student's mother read Scott's review.
 By that time, novel writing had become for her "a sure thing" and Syrett continued to turn out a novel per year until retiring in 1939.

-Death and afterward
+Death

 Syrett died in London on 15 December 1943 following a long illness.